 Small-town charm.
 Big-city amenities.

 As South Dakota's largest city, Sioux Falls is consistently ranked among America's top places to live.
-With a metro-area population of 233,400, Sioux Falls benefits from safe streets, excellent schools, low unemployment and no state income tax, to offer a superb quality of life.
+With a metro area population of over 250,000, Sioux Falls offers a superb quality of life, benefiting from safe streets, excellent schools, low unemployment and no state income tax.

-With one of the Midwest's most dynamic and diverse business environments, Sioux Falls is home to industry-leading companies in agribusiness, financial services, healthcare and tourism.
-In 2012, Forbes magazine ranked Sioux Falls as the #1 Best Small Places for Business and Careers.
+With one of the Midwest's most dynamic and diverse business environments, Sioux Falls is home to industry-leading companies in agribusiness, financial services, health care and tourism.
+Sioux Falls is regularly ranked in Forbes magazine's Best Small Places for Business and Careers.

 Sioux Falls also boasts a low cost of living compared to other Midwestern cities.

 Guide to Sioux Falls

 As the urban center for the region, Sioux Falls features unique restaurants, retail shops and cultural venues.
 It also attracts big-name performing artists and Broadway shows.